• Share this on:

 Major commodities are sometimes part of a specific initiative, such as the Round Table on Responsible Soy (RTRS certification) and the Sustainable Rice Platform (SRP Standard for Sustainable Rice Cultivation).
 The sustainable trade initiative IDH has defined targets for responsible and zero-net-deforestation soy import under a soy market programme.

-The Soy Sourcing Guidelines (SSGs) of the European Compound Feed Manufacturers’ Federation (FEFAC, pdf) should also facilitate ‘conversion-free soy’.
-This refers to soy that has not been grown in converted natural ecosystems, meaning forests, swamps and savannahs, after a specific date.
+The Soy Sourcing Guidelines (SSGs) of the European Compound Feed Manufacturers’ Federation (FEFAC), 2023 update (PDF) should also facilitate ‘conversion-free soy’.
+This refers to soy that has not been grown in converted natural ecosystems, i.e. forests, swamps and savannahs, after a specific date.

 Several third-party certification schemes set criteria for both social and environmental issues.
-The most important examples are Fairtrade (see below) and BCorp.
-The Rainforest Alliance is a common certification scheme for mainstream agricultural value chains, but it does not provide certification services for grains, pulses, and oilseeds.
+The most important schemes are Fairtrade (see below) and BCorp.
+The Rainforest Alliance is a common certification scheme for mainstream agricultural value chains, but it does not provide certification services for grains, pulses and oilseeds.

 Companies can acquire BCorp certification by:

 • Demonstrating a high social and environmental performance.
-The company must achieve a so-called “B Impact Assessment score” of 80 or above and pass a risk review.
+The company must achieve what is known as a ‘B Impact Assessment score’ of 80 or above and pass a risk review.

 • Making a legal commitment by changing its corporate governance structure to be accountable to all stakeholders (and not just to shareholders).